-- Any type of content that shows students what you have to offer
+- Any type of content that shows students what’s offer

-A good schedule for warming up your list is this:
+A good schedule for warming up a list is:

-- If educating over 0-7 days: Send 4 emails
+- If educating over 0-7 days: send four emails

-- If educating over 7-9 days: Send 5 emails
+- If educating over 7-9 days: send five emails

 Take Melyssa Griffin in her post: Exactly How I Earned $100,000 in 14 Days from My E-Course Launch.

 "I was nervous about sending out so many emails and annoying people, but normally I keep my emails to about one per week, so I knew it would just be two weeks of insanity and then things would simmer down.
 I also knew that…hey, I spent so much time growing my email list by providing faking two weeks to promote my new product was not much to ask for.
 As expected, I received some unsubscribes, but nothing really out of the ordinary.
 One 82-year old man emailed me angrily, but aside from that, instead of angry emails, I was getting messages from people thanking me."